 Project Title Utility Expert Social Media Competition

+Project Title Othity Expert Social Media Competition

 Project Number CP-2021-0010

 Sector Support

 Project Description There is currently an information gap among utility customers who are unfamiliar with relevant regulatory concepts and terms concerning the provision of their electricity, water, and telecommunications supplies.
 It is expected this competition will provide a playful, competitive way for them to understand some basic concepts while having fun and being incentivized by prizes.

 Start Date 2023 January

 End Date 2023 December

 Project Title Integrated Communications Campaign - Phase 2

 Project Number CP-2022-0007

 Sector Support

-Project Description The findings in the last OUR National Customer Satisfaction Survey (2019), found that: A significant portion of utility providers and consumers are not aware of the roles and functions of the OUR.
-Many utility customers are not aware of their rights and responsibilities.
+Project Description The findings in the last OUR National Customer Satisfaction Survey (2019), found that: a.
+A significant portion of utility providers and consumers are not aware of the roles and functions of the OUR. b.
+Many utility customers are not aware of their rights and responsibilities. c.
 Many utility customers are not aware of the quality of service standards implemented for their benefit.
 Guided by the findings, the CPA Department started a process in 2021-22 to identify a consultant for an Integrated Communications project, spanning two years.
 The Consultant's main objective was to implement a broad, far-reaching, and integrated communications programme, emphasizing radio, television, the use of social media, and other online platforms (e.g., social media ads).
-2021 - 2022: Develop a detailed integrated communications programme to include, but not limited to strategy, key issues and desired outcomes, methodology, project schedule and timelines, measurement, and evaluation.
+2021 - 2022: a.
+Develop a detailed integrated communications programme to include, but not limited

-corporate basiness rian and badget

 b.
 Conceptualize key messages etc., to be used across various media channels

 5. 2022 - 2023:

 a.
 Finalise and develop the key messages

 b.
 Produce the messages for radio, television, press advertisements, graphics for social

 media, website, and any other online platforms

 c.
 Placement

 6. This project will continue into FY 2023/24.

 Start Date 2023 April

 End Date 2025 March